splunk/observability-workshop/content/en/tko/docs/fix-apache.md

 Save the above changes.
 The deployment will be updated and the pods will be restarted.
 You can validate the changes have been applied by running the following command:

+## 2. Validate the changes

 ``` bash
 kubectl describe deployment php-apache
 ```

+Validate the pod is now running in Splunk Observability Cloud.